 - Apply appropriate personal protective equipment (PPE) and follow safe electrical work practices.
-See NFPA 70E, NOM-029-STPS-2011, or CSA Z462. - This equipment must only be installed and serviced by qualified electrical personnel. - Turn off all power supplying this equipment before working on or inside equipment. - · Always use a properly rated voltage sensing device to confirm power is off. - Do not attempt to remove the unit from the structure with the disconnect in the on position. - The control unit is interlocked with the MCC structure to prevent the unit from being withdrawn while the disconnect is in the on position.
+See NFPA 70E, NOM-029-STPS, CSA Z462, or local equivalent. - This equipment must only be installed and serviced by qualified electrical personnel. - Turn off all power supplying this equipment before working on or inside equipment. - · Always use a properly rated voltage sensing device to confirm power is off. - Do not attempt to remove the unit from the structure with the disconnect in the ON position. - The control unit is interlocked with the MCC structure to help prevent the unit from being withdrawn while the disconnect is in the ON position.
 Do not attempt to override the mechanism-to-structure interlock. - Replace all devices, doors, and covers before turning on power to this equipment.